 “Leather is a hide and, just like our skin, it needs moisturizing; so use cleaners that are lotion-based,” Newman advised.
 “Never use water or watery cleansers on leather.
 These can cause the leather to split, crack and dry out.”

-7. Remove floor mats and wash with a soapy solution, using a scrub brush to clean difficult areas.
-Rinse.
-Allow to dry before replacing in car.
+Next, focus on the floor mats.
+Remove them from the car and wash them with a soapy solution, using a scrub brush to clean difficult areas.
+Rinse and allow to dry before replacing in the car.

 “Thoroughly clean carpet once a year but let a pro do it,” said Newman.
 “Too often, DIY-ers overly wet the carpet, soak the pad and end up with mold and mildew problems.”

 It's going to take some time and effort, but once you're done, your car will be sparkling like it just came home from the dealership!

 Want more tips delivered straight to your inbox?
 Sign up for our Everyday Solutions Newsletter.